bluedrop-learning-networks/.github/contributing.md

 - When your pull request is ready for review (i.e., GitHub Actions checks are passing, and all pre-review checklist items are completed), select 1-2 reviewers who are most familiar with the project or issue.
 - If a pull request is a work in progress, set it as a draft pull request.
+- After you have requested review, it is preferable not to rebase, but rather to address feedback with additional commits, so that code changes since the code was last reviewed are apparent on the PR.
+- Our preferred strategy for merging PRs is a squash commit, so that commits on the master branch map to a clear unit of work, usually a Jira issue.
 - After merging or closing your PR, make sure to delete the associated branch.

 ### For the Reviewer: